asdSastha/Qt/README.md

 # Qt Basics

-This is a qt basics examples
+This is my codebase for all the projects and tutorials on QT creator